 July 7, 2009

-When the weather is humid and the sun is unflinching, this skincare junkie can't help but be attracted to a brand with fresh food ingredients, names like Sea Cucumber Gelee, and products that require refrigeration.
+When the weather is humid and the sun is unflinching, this skincare junkie can't help being drawn to brands that use organic juices with names such as Sea Cucumber Gelee—that require refrigeration.

-Eco factor: Body Deli products contain fresh, organic plant, fruit and veggie extracts.
-No sulfates or other harsh surfactants, paraben preservatives, silicones, petrochemicals, or synthetic dyes and fragrance.
+Eco factor: Body Deli products contain fresh, organic fruit and vegetable extracts and juices.
+No sulfates or other harsh cleansing ingredients, paraben preservatives, petrochemicals, or synthetic dyes and fragrance.

-To buy: $38 for the facial wash and $45 for the cucumber mask at TheBodyDeli.com
+To buy: $38 for the resurfacing cleanser and $45 for the cucumber moisturizer at TheBodyDeli.com

 June 23, 2009